cleverNamesAreHard/D2ClanTracker/readme.md

 # Destiny Clan Tracker

 ## Project Overview
-The Destiny Clan Tracker is a Flask-based web application that allows Destiny 2 clan leaders to track weekly clears of dungeons and raids by clan members.
-The application authenticates users via Bungie's OAuth service and utilizes the Bungie API to fetch relevant clan data.
+The [Destiny 2 Clan Tracker](https://www.d2clantracker.com/) is a Flask-based web application designed for Destiny 2 memers to monitor weekly activity completions by clan members.
+The app authenticates users via Bungie's OAuth service and retrieves clan data using the Bungie API.

 ## Features
 - User authentication with Bungie.net accounts.